Attempto/APE/java/README.md

 First install SWI-Prolog's JPL into your local Maven repository.
 See [install-jpl.sh](install-jpl.sh) for an example on how do it.
+You might also need to update the JPL version number in `pom.xml` to match your version of SWI-Prolog.

 Building the jar-file.